These Notes are divided into the following sections:

 Independent reflections

-If the number of independent reflections is different from the number used in the refinement, then this must be clarified with the author and the reason stated in the text.
-Some authors remove large numbers of reflections from the refinement in order to reduce the R factor, without any justification; this is dishonest and should not be permitted.
+If the number of independent reflections is different from the number used in the refinement, then this should be clarified by the author and the reason stated in the text.

 For area-detector diffractometers the full measured ranges of h, k, l should be reported, not just the unique data set after merging of equivalents.
 There should be no published entries concerning standard reflections.

-If _diffrn_reflns_av_R_equivalents is > 0.10 and markedly higher than the final R factor, some comment should preferably be included in _publ_section_exptl_refinement.
+If _diffrn_reflns_av_R_equivalents is > 0.10 and markedly higher than the final R factor, some comment should preferably be included in Refinement details section of the paper.

 Intensity decay

-If this is reported as negative, it should be checked with the author.
+If this is reported as negative, it should be checked.
 Negative decay means the standard reflection intensities have increased, which is unusual.

 Nomenclature

-In the Abstract and in the Comment the compound must be fully identified, including solvent and counterions.
-If (as is usual) the title is the compound name, it must also be complete.
+In the Abstract and Results and discussion sections, the compound should be fully identified, including solvent and counter-ions.
+If the title includes the compound name, it should also be complete.

 Chemical compounds should where possible be given their full name according to IUPAC rules.
-Although this is checked when possible by the editorial staff, correct naming of a compound is the author's responsibility and ideally should also be checked by the Co-editor and referee(s) if used.
-The compound name need not be strictly full IUPAC.
+Although this is checked by the editorial staff, and created for the author if necessary, correct naming of a compound is the author's responsibility.

-All components, in the correct proportions, must also be shown in the chemical scheme (not required for inorganic network compounds).
+All components, in the correct proportions, should also be shown in the chemical scheme (not required for inorganic network compounds).

 The scheme should show charges for ionic compounds.